 Where: Conference & Function Centre Palmerston North (Upstairs floor)

-Given that New Zealand AgriFood Week is taking place at the beginning of May, we didn’t want to miss the opportunity to hold our very first sector specific event, the ‘Sort It Careers – Food & Fibre Edition’ during the Week, focusing on the many career paths this sector offers, from business and technology, through to horticulture, environmental science, innovation, engineering, finance, management and more.
+Given that New Zealand AgriFood Week was taking place at the beginning of May, we didn’t want to miss the opportunity to hold our very first sector specific event, the ‘Sort It Careers – Food & Fibre Edition’ during the Week, focusing on the many career paths this sector offers, from business and technology, through to horticulture, environmental science, innovation, engineering, finance, management and more.

 “The region is on a significant growth trajectory, and we need more talent.
-Sort It is one of the ways we can help grow the talent pipeline to support our key sectors to plan for the future, while ultimately retaining some of our talent pool here by connecting them with the many career opportunities on offer in these sectors,” says Sara, Central Economic Development Agency (CEDA) Talent and Skills Manager.
+Sort It is one of the ways we can help grow the talent pipeline to support our key sectors to plan for the future, while ultimately retaining some of our talent pool here by connecting them with the many career opportunities on offer in these sectors,” says Sara Towers, Central Economic Development Agency (CEDA) Talent and Skills Manager.

 Building on Manawatū’s position as a global agrifood hub and leveraging Palmerston North’s strategic positioning as the food innovation capital of New Zealand, this fresh and high impact approach supports the sector to plan for the future and engage with the next generation of talent.

 Sort It is delivered by CEDA with a range of sponsors and partners.

 With COVID-19 cancelling the ability to have the traditional in-person Expo in 2020, the event moved entirely online – holding the first careers expo event in Aotearoa since COVID-19.

 Following the online edition, the feedback received suggested that the move to a more tailored, sector specific approach provided more meaningful engagement and discussions for our future talent pool.
 So we adapted and pivoted like everyone else and are were excited to announce our first sector specific event, the ‘Sort It Careers – Food & Fibre Edition’.